KeyBridge/lib-jose/readme.md

  * [7520 JOSE](./doc/rfc7520.pdf)    Examples of Protecting Content Using JOSE

-## Installation
+# Build and installation

-**Note**: The following instructions are NOT necessary for Oracle JRE/JDK distributions in the US.
+**Note**: The following instructions are NOT necessary for Oracle JRE/JDK distributions in the United States.

-For OpenJDK or for Non-US distributions: _Due to import control restrictions of some countries, the version of the JCE policy files that are bundled in the Java Runtime Environment allow "strong" but limited cryptography to be used.
+For OpenJDK or for Non-US JDK distributions: _Due to import control restrictions of some countries, the version of the JCE policy files that are bundled in the Java Runtime Environment allow "strong" but limited cryptography to be used.
 JCE has been through the U.S. export review process.
 The JCE framework, along with the various JCE providers that come standard with it (SunJCE, SunEC, SunPKCS11, SunMSCAPI, etc), is exportable._

 Basically: The default JRE supports encryption using up to 128 bit keys due to some foreign jurisdiction import restrictions.
 To support larger encryption keys (e.g. 256 bit) you must update your JRE with a policy file for your jurisdiction.

-For JRE versions less than 9:
+**For JRE versions less than 9:**

 You must add (or replace) the files `local_policy.jar` and `US_export_policy.jar` to to suppport unlimited strength encryption.
 These are available for donwload from Oracle.